aaronights/aarond.me/src/content/blog/monday.md

 I often have delays in getting access to the machines I need to work on, and at Masterton I arrived 30 minutes before I could get access.
 I spent that time writing the majority of this blog post, and going for a brisk walk around downtown.
 It was extremely cold.

-I was able to resolve the job at Masterton, but due to an ongoing issue with it I’ll be back - either tomorrow or the next day.
-And it’ll be a very complicated and long task.
+I was able to resolve the job at Masterton, but due to an ongoing issue with it I'll be back - either tomorrow or the next day.
+And it'll be a very complicated and long task.

 I departed for Dannevirke, and by this point it was dark outside.
 Doing these long days is so much easier in the summer!